 - With self directed RRIFs, your investment selections should be set so that they will provide you with the funds you’ll need to meet the amount of the payments you have chosen.

 - RRIF term deposits are the most flexible for making unscheduled withdrawals.

 Other things to consider:

 - If you don’t convert your RRSP to a RRIF, it is considered "deregistered" and the money you’ve saved will be paid out as cash and fully taxed as income.

 - It’s good to understand the pros and cons of the type of investments you are holding when it comes to liquidity, unscheduled withdrawals, and market valuation.

 Ready to invest?
-Creating an investment plan with Island Savings Insurance Services is easy!
+Creating an investment plan with Island Savings Insurance is easy!

-Let us know when you'd like to book an appointment to talk to an expert advisor about your investment goals.
+Book an appointment online to talk to an expert advisor about your investment goals.